 This page explains how accreditation applies to liberal arts degrees and what to verify before enrolling.

 Accreditation helps confirm that a college or university meets recognized academic and administrative standards.
-It can affect transfer credits and whether certain types of financial aid are available.
+It can affect transfer credits and employer recognition.

 Institutional accreditation applies to the entire college or university and is the baseline you should verify.
 Programmatic accreditation applies to a specific program and is optional for many fields.